frm/uminho/04/PSD/mini_irc/README.md

-# Room Chat
+# Mini IRC

-A simple text-based room chat application.
+A simple text room-based chat application.
 Academic project for a Distributed Systems MSc class at University of Minho.

 ## Project Summary